Obtain Your Lead-Safe Certification at Community College

 • Neurological damage

-Adults can be harmed by lead-based paint as well; exposure to lead in adults can lead to infertility, memory and concentration problems, muscle and joint pain, nerve disorders, and high blood pressure and hypertension.
+Adults can also be harmed by lead-based paint; exposure to lead in adults can lead to infertility, memory and concentration problems, muscle and joint pain, nerve disorders, high blood pressure, and hypertension.

 People can inadvertently ingest lead in a variety of ways, according to the EPA.
 Children often accidentally ingest lead by putting paint chips or soil containing lead in their mouths.
 Children and adults can also ingest lead if they put objects (such as forks) in their mouths after the objects have been covered with lead dust during a renovation.

-Finally, children and adults can suffer lead poisoning simply from breathing excessive lead dust that is created during a renovation of an area that contains lead-based paint.
-It is for this reason that the EPA has created its new Renovation, Repair, and Painting Rule.
+Finally, children and adults can suffer lead poisoning simply from breathing excessive lead dust created while renovating an area containing lead-based paint.
+For this reason, the EPA has created its new Renovation, Repair, and Painting Rule.

-Although the number of community colleges that are accredited training centers for the new renovation, repair, and painting certificate is relatively small at present, as the date in which the new law goes into effect approaches, it's likely that more community colleges will begin offering training programs for workers looking to become certified in the newly mandated lead-safe practices.
+Although the number of community colleges that are accredited training centers for the new renovation, repair, and painting certificate is relatively small at present, as the date in which the new law goes into effect approaches, more community colleges will likely begin offering training programs for workers looking to become certified in the newly mandated lead-safe practices.

 If you're a contractor or other professional whose work often puts you in the path of lead-based paint, keep your eye out for such a lead-safe certificate program at a community college near you.